Table of Contents

 9. Sun Protection

 Before concluding the treatment, a broad-spectrum sunscreen with a high SPF is applied to protect the skin from UV damage.
-This step is crucial to safeguard the skin’s newly rejuvenated surface and prevent premature aging.
+This step is vital to safeguard the skin’s newly rejuvenated surface and prevent premature aging.

 10. Post-Treatment Care